scalableinternetservices/OffTheRails/tsung_tips.md

   * `connected.png`: simultaneous connected users
   * `request_count.png`: similar to `http.png` but only plots cumulative number of requests per second
   * `request_mean.png`: mean duration of requests
+* after copying the graphs to local machine, make sure to put them in our directory under the tsung_output/ folder!

 ### Seeding the database
 * Seeding the database after we `eb deploy`: